What is that Weird Garbage Disposal Noise?

 Once freed, turn the power back on at the panel but don’t turn on the disposal yet.
 Go back to the disposal and press the reset button.
 Run some tap water into the disposal and quickly flip the switch on and off turning the disposal on for a short burst.
 Do this 2-3 times and that should spin the flywheel and the dislodged obstruction should be washed down the drain.

-If you are still getting a weird garbage disposal noise or it no longer makes any noise, call the professionals at Plumbing Masters to help you repair your garbage disposal at (602) 296-1127.
+If you are still getting a weird garbage disposal noise or it no longer makes any noise, call (602) 296-1127 or schedule online with the professionals at Plumbing Masters to help you repair your garbage disposal.